5838 Route 5, Brocton, NY 14716

 Parking for 50+ vehicles.
 The parking area is paved.
 When we arrived before noon, there were 2 cars.
 When we left before 2:00PM, there were 10 vehicles.
 In December, there were 3 vehicles there between 9:00 AM and 11:00 AM.

-I would budget at least two hours minimum if you want to walk along the water’s edge and visit most of the trails.
+I try to budget at least two hours minimum if I want to walk along the water’s edge and visit most of the trails.

-Once you get through the debris, there is a clear space to enjoy walking along the water.
+Once I get through the debris at the "entrance" to the beach, there is a clear space to enjoy walking along the water.
 Wesley loves splashing in the small waves as they roll in.

 The trails are easy to navigate.
-Any time you have a doubt about where you are, your ears will tell you if you are closer to the lake or closer to the road; and you can adjust your travels accordingly.
+Any time I had a doubt about where I was, my ears will told me if I was closer to the lake or closer to the road; and I adjusted your travels accordingly.
 The trails are grass and are mown during summer months.
 The trails were mostly dry today but there were some muddy sections.
 One trail in the middle section to the right of the entrance (on the NON-camper side of the park) was VERY muddy with standing water.
-I would recommend waterproof boots any time of year you plan to visit.
+I recommend waterproof boots any time of year.
 We have enjoyed a number of Black Friday (day after Thanksgiving) hikes here with varied snow and mud conditions.
 The lakeview area of the park is a favorite of locals for senior photo shoots and before-prom photos.

 When the plants start growing be aware of the poison ivy that grows in the park, especially on the trails on the camping-area side of the park.